osmandapp/web/main/blog/2020-05-23-android-3-70/index.md

 ## New offline slope maps, see slopes  directly on the maps

 You can estimate slopes in your route.
-We changed menu <i>Hillshades</i> to <i>Terrain</i> in <i>Configure map</i> menu where you can set slopes and hillshades for your map.
+We changed menu *Hillshades* to *Terrain* in *Configure map* menu where you can set slopes and hillshades for your map.
 Now you can choose transparency and zoom levels for your terrain layer.
-Switch on the <i>Contour line plugin</i> at first, you can read more about the <a href="https://osmand.net/features/contour-lines-plugin">Contour lines plugin here</a>.
+Switch on the *Contour line plugin* at first, you can read more about the <a href="https://osmand.net/features/contour-lines-plugin">Contour lines plugin here</a>.
 Remember that you can download slopes and hillshade maps for your region.

 <table>